lincolnsupport/jkproject/README.md

 # jkproject
 JK is trying to create first project folder

-This is the branch file I'm creating for you guys
+This is the branch file I'm creating for you guy